dapr/samples/knative-distributed-calculator/README.md

 subtractapp-5c6c6bc4fc-wlbqv   2/2     Running   0          2d23h
 ```

-As you can see there are no `calculator-front-end` pods.
+As you can see, there are no `calculator-front-end` pods.

 Navigate back to the address with your browser to generate some traffic.